anjuna-security/go-nitro-attestation/README.md

 The function `GetAttestationReport` will return an `io.ReadCloser` object, result of a `GET` request to the endpoint.
 The `io.ReadCloser` object can be used to read the bytes of the report with `io.ReadAll`.

 If needed, you can unmarshal the report with `verifier.NewSignedAttestationReport`.
 The custom data you provided when calling the function will be available in the report's `Document.UserData` field and will be part of the report's final signature.
-The custom data cannot exceed `1024 bytes`.

 If your custom data exceeds `1024 bytes` we suggest you to send a hash of the data instead.
 This way you can still trust that the data was not tampered with and that it comes from a trusted source.